adrocx/DegenToken/README.md

 ## Description

 This program is for creating Degen tokens and exploring its various functionalities and implementation.
+It allows the user to mint, burn, transfer tokens and also redeem the in-game items.
+In this solidity contract, the in-game items are:
+1. Official DEGEN Box
+2. Official DEGEN Hoddie
+3. Official DEGEN Cap

+We deploy this ERC20 token on the Avalanche network for Degen Gaming.

 ## Running the code